NVlabs/GraspGen/README.md

 * Gripper description in the GraspGen format.
 See [GRIPPER_DESCRIPTION.md](docs/GRIPPER_DESCRIPTION.md).
 * Object-Grasp dataset for this gripper consisting of successful and unsuccessful grasps.
 See [GRASP_DATASET_FORMAT.md](docs/GRASP_DATASET_FORMAT.md)

 Please see [TUTORIAL.md](tutorials/TUTORIAL.md) for a detailed walkthrough of training a model from scratch, including grasp data generation.
+See [GraspDataGen](https://github.com/NVlabs/GraspDataGen) for data generation.

 ### My gripper is very similar to one of the existing grippers.
 Could I re-target model for my gripper?